nitinkc/nitinkc.github.io/_posts/Java/2022-08-07-lambda-expressions.md

 # Strategy Pattern

-Strategy pattern. writing a function to be called from Lambda
+Strategy pattern. writing a function to be called as Lambda

 Consider a method written in such a way that it accepts a functional interface as an argument.